matheusl-abreu/matheusl-abreu/README.md

 - 👋 Hi, I’m @matheusl-abreu
-- 👀 I’m interested in ... macOS, Linux, FreeBSD, DevOps
+- 👀 I’m interested in ...
+Mikrotik, macOS, Linux, FreeBSD, DevOps
-- 🌱 I’m currently learning ...
-CDK, Python
+- 🌱 I’m currently learning ... a lot of things
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...

 <!---
 matheusl-abreu/matheusl-abreu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.